Saksham-Chauhan/react-electron-custom/change.md

 - Added functionality which provide protection from interceptor tools.
 - Added toaster for download progress.
 - Added functionality of download logs file.
+- Fix the import proxy issue in proxy page
+- Add export proxy in .txt format
+- Add Import-Export functionlaity in token group section in Setting page